shakad72/group-7-gc/use-cases/use-case-14.md

 ## Preconditions

-- The system has access to a reliable dataset containing information about cities and their populations.
+- We know the region for the top **N** populated cities.
+The system has access to a reliable dataset containing information about cities and their populations.
-- The user specifies the region for which they want to retrieve the top **N** populated cities.

 ## Success End Condition

-The user receives a list of the top **N** populated cities within the specified region, organized by population.
+A list of the top **N** populated cities within the specified region, organized by population is produced.

 ## Failed End Condition

-The user does not receive the list of cities due to errors in data retrieval or if the dataset is unavailable.
+No report is produced.

 ## Primary Actor